MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Utility/Format-Table.md

 - Expression \<string\> or \<script block\>
 - FormatString \<string\>
 - Width \<int32\>
-- Alignment? (value can be "Left", "Center", or "Right")
+- Alignment  (value can be "Left", "Center", or "Right")

 ```yaml
 Type: Object[]